Avinash-chande/QUIZMASTER-HUB/README.md

 examinations are given online. either through the internet or intranet using computer system.
-The main goal of this  Quizmaster-hub is to effectively evaluate the student thoroughly through a totally automated system that not only reduce the required time but also obtain fast and accurate results.
+The main goal of this  Quizmaster-hub is to effectively evaluate the student thoroughly through a totally automated system that not only reduce the required time but also obtain fast and accurate results

  Quizmaster-hub is an online test simulator is to take online examination, test in an efficient manner and no time wasting for manually checking of the